How to tackle debt management challenges in UK mutuals

 Specialist tools and analytics can help you group members based on indicators of vulnerability or risk.
 This is super helpful for staying compliant with FCA regulations.

-3. Connecting your systems and data
+Connect your systems and data to get valuable insights

-Often, problems in how you work come from manual steps and scattered information.
-Your teams might enter member data into many different, unconnected systems.
-This means they often can't see a full picture of a member.
-They might not know all past payments, savings balances, or previous financial conversations.
+Your teams might enter member data into different, unconnected systems.
+This means they can't see the full picture of past payments, savings balances, or previous financial conversations.

 How technology can help:

-4. Making time for proactive outreach and support
+Make time for proactive outreach

 How technology can help:

-Automating routine tasks like reminders or managing payment arrangements, lets your team focus on complex cases and proactively reach out to members you've identified as at risk.
+Automating routine tasks like reminders or managing payment arrangements lets your team focus on complex cases and proactively reach out to members you've identified as at risk.

-Secure online portals make it easy for members to contact you earlier about potential arrears.
-Built-in GenAI (such as ChatGPT) can help staff to quickly draft messages tailored to different member situations.
+Online portals make it easy for members to contact you earlier about potential arrears.
+Built-in AI assistants can help staff to draft messages tailored to different member situations.

-5. Balancing digital transformation with trusted service
+Balance digital transformation with trusted service

-While digital efficiency is increasingly important, some members still prefer in-branch, face-to-face, and relational services, particularly when dealing with sensitive matters like debt.
-Moving too quickly or relying solely on digital channels can erode the trust and personal service that makes your mutual special.
-Some members also don't fully trust new tech, which makes them less likely to use it.
+Moving too quickly can erode the trust and personal service that make your mutual special.
+Some members don't fully trust new tech, which makes them less likely to use it.

 How technology can help:

-The future for mutuals: Finding a balance between tradition and innovation
+The future for mutuals: tradition and innovation

 UK mutuals are at a crossroads.
 They need to strike a balance between tradition and innovation.
-By addressing these five problems, mutuals can play to their strengths - offering compassionate, community-focused financial services - while ensuring their own operational resilience.
+By addressing these five challenges, mutuals can play to their strengths - offering compassionate, community-focused financial services - while ensuring their own operational resilience.